omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *cBar* is a list of tick marks to use if a color bar is included as legend.
 The tick marks indicate relative abundance percentage levels to include in the legend.

-*savename* is the name (also include path) of the saved png file.
+*savename* is the name (also include path) of the saved png and pdf files.
 If 'None', no figure is saved.

+\**kwargs:

+- *use_values_in_tab*.
+Default is *False*.
+If *True*, it will take values in tab without normalizing them to relative abundances.
+- *value_aggregation*. can be 'sum' or 'mean'.
+It is the method used to calculate values for each group of samples merged by the xAxis parameter.
+- *method* can be 'max' (default) or 'mean'.
+It is used to rank taxa based on their abundance, either max in a sample or mean across all samples.
+- *sorting* can be 'abundance' (default) or 'tax'.
+If it is abundance, the taxa are ordered based on abundance.
+If tax, they are ordered alphabetically.

 Alpha diversity
 ###############

 .. code-block:: python

-   plot.alpha_diversity(obj, distmat='None', var='None', slist='None', order='None', ylog=False, figsize=(10, 6), fontsize=18, colorlist='None', savename='None')
+   plot.alpha_diversity(obj, distmat='None', divType='naive', var='None', slist='None', order='None', ylog=False, figsize=(10, 6), fontsize=18, colorlist='None', savename='None', **kwargs)

 Visualizes how alpha diversity depends on diversity order.

 *obj* is the object.

-If *distmat* is specified, the diversity.phyl_alpha function is used, otherwise diversity.naive_alpha is used.
-A *distmat* dataframe can be generated with the diversity.sequence_comparison() function.
+*distmat* is the pandas dataframe with pairwise distances between ASVs.
+Can be calculated from tree or sequences with the diversity.sequence_comparison() function.

+*divtype* is either 'naive' (default), 'phyl', or 'func'.

-*var* refers to column heading in meta data used to color code samples; *slist* is a list of samples from the var column to include (default is to include all).
+*var* refers to column heading in meta data used to color code samples

+*slist* is a list of samples from the var column to include (default is to include all).

 *order* refers to column heading in meta data used to order the samples.